Kasha/DocumentValidator/README.md

+Example of DDD Python software for Parsing and Validating documents - IO bound and CPU bound (loading files, parsing files, CRUD DB operations) using AsyncIO,  Multi-Processing, and Coroutine.
+MongoDB - Async Database using AsyncIOMotorClient + Beanie (ODM) Files IO - Async  aiofiles
+Pydantic and Beanie Document Model for DB CRUD
+MyPy and Pydantinc for type errors and validation Poetry - dependency management and packaging

+Summary:
+Parser for parsing documents (default - html files) according to docs\-config.yaml rules for valid document Parsing using lxml.xpath and regular expression for finding discrepancies and their location (-1 for missing data structure and position for invalid content)
+Document expected data and discovered discrepancies are inserted into MongoDB docs and discrepancy collection.
+Parser.parse() for Parsing 1…N documents
+DocumentValidator.validate() for validating document with 4 optional results(`VALID`, `INVALID`, `ERROR`, `NOT_PROCESSED`,
+)
+ or validate_all() for finding all discrepancies

 A.Technology:
 DDD (Domain Driven Design) and structure (Interfaces for extending and future different behavior implementation)
 1. Domains - Parser, DocumentValidator - Main Classes